kholt-RH/OpenShiftWorkshop/README.md

 *** NOTE: create the green application right after the blue one- don’t wait for the blue to build ***

-And here I’ll deploy the green branch.
+And here we’ll deploy the green branch.
+Use the same repo to build the green version.

 **Applications Deployed**

 ![image](images/image25.png)

 While the applications are building and deploying, let’s talk about how this will work.
 Each application has an associated Service. a Service is a method for exposing a network application that is running as one or more Pods in your cluster.
 The service abstracts request routing so as pods are created and destroyed or multiple pods are deployed for a single application, it is able to automatically connect to the correct pod instances.
 This is for internal communications.
 There is also the concept of a Route, a Route is able to expose an internal Service to external clients.
-So if we look at the original application we built and deployed the URL in my browser is the entry point of the Route from outside to inside the OpenShift cluster.
+Looking at the original app we built and deployed, the URL in your browser is the Route’s entry point into the OpenShift cluster from the outside.

 The reason we deployed our Blue and Green applications without Routes was because we don’t want external users to be able to access them until we are ready.
-So we can use the internal service endpoints to do internal testing and validation and once we are ready make it the new production application.
+We can use the internal service endpoints to do internal testing and validation and once we are ready, we can make it the new production application.

 **View Route Details**